LasseWolter/What-happens-when-I-visit-a-webpage/lesson-plan.md

 - Mappings from domain names to ip addresses
   - include the domain of the target website plus some other domains
     - such that an actual look up is needed
-    - the ip addresses can be made up but should match the standard format (see TODO link doc)
+    - the ip addresses can be made up but should match the standard format (see dns-records.txt for examples)
     - the domain names are ideally once that students recognise

 2. _User_

 - instruction sheet
 - URL of the website(s) to visit
-  - written on paper slips
+  - written on a paper slip
+  - _Note_: An example of a message containing the URL is given in the User materials.
+Embedding the URL in a message makes it closer to a real-world situation.

 3. _Web-Server_